 - 7) Bionics (EQF 5; 120 ECTS).
 The bionics engineer uses computer bionic process tools in work procedures and processes, makes decisions in professional and business matters and solves problems in the field of bionics, prepares implementation plans for bionic systems, participates in the preparation and implementation of bionic projects, participates in planning, implementation of updates, control and optimization of bionic processes, identifies and analyses existing bionic processes and includes new findings; includes renewable and alternative energy sources in bionic processes, monitors information about bionic processes, uses interdisciplinary knowledge of biology and techniques to solve concrete challenges in the environment.
 The programme was accredited in 2011.
 (CPI, 2011a). - 8) Bionic artificial intelligence (150 contact hours; 5 ECTS).
 The student acquires the following generic competences to follow the development of the profession and to introduce innovations and improvements in work processes, to use systematic methods in solving problems in the field of artificial intelligence, to use written sources and information technologies in solving problems in the field of artificial intelligence, to learn about the fundamental principles of machine learning.
-In addition to the generic ones, the student acquires the following competences: introduction of artificial intelligence into production processes, independent planning of automation of simple production processes and participation in the planning and introduction of automation of complex production processes, planning of process maintenance in systems with machine learning, identification of possibilities for the introduction of artificial intelligence into production processes, correcting and complementing systems with machine learning.
+In addition to the generic ones, the student acquires the following competences: introduction of artificial intelligence into production processes, independent planning of automation of simple production processes, planning of process maintenance in systems with machine learning, identification of possibilities for the introduction of artificial intelligence into production processes, correcting and complementing systems with machine learning.
 (CPI, 2011b). - 9) Artificial intelligence and energy (130 contact hours; 4 ECTS).
 The student acquires the following generic competences to use systematic methods in solving problems in the field of artificial intelligence, learn about the types of natural and alternative energy sources and the basic possibilities of their exploitation, monitor innovations and trends in the field of development of renewable sources, monitor current legislation in the field of renewable energy sources.
-In addition to the generic ones, the student acquires the following competences: recognition of possibilities for introducing artificial intelligence into production processes, introduction of artificial intelligence energy systems, integration of renewable sources into existing and planned systems and processes, introduction of renewable energy systems with the aim sustainable use of renewable natural resources.
-(CPI, 2011d)
+In addition to the generic ones, the student acquires the following competences: recognition of possibilities for introducing artificial intelligence